-While the U.S. and British imperialists had done little before or during World War II to aid the Jewish victims of fascism, they used the horrors of Hitler’s death camps to rally support for the establishment of the state of Israel after the war.
+The U.S. and British imperialists had done little before or during World War II to aid the Jewish victims of fascism.
+However, they used the horrors of Hitler’s death camps to rally support for the establishment of the state of Israel after the war.

 The two-thirds majority required to pass Resolution 181 was only achieved through intense U.S. pressure.
 The vote ended up 33 to 13 with 10 abstentions.
 The Truman administration leaned heavily on its neocolonies and client states, particularly the Philippines, Liberia, Haiti and Thailand, all of which initially opposed the resolution.

 Without those four votes, the resolution would have failed.
 For narrow and short-term interests, the Soviet Union voted for the resolution.
 This represented a betrayal of the Arab anti-colonial struggle and did great harm to the socialist and communist cause in the region.
 Later, the Soviet Union would become a major ally of the Arab national liberation movement.